tws101/docker-dst-server/README.md

 ## Server Configuration

-If you don't already have a set of server config in your data directory, we will generate one for you.
+If you don't already have a set server config in your data directory, we will generate one for you.
 Start server once using the command above, and you will see:
 ```
 Creating default server config...
 Please fill in `DoNotStarveTogether/Cluster_1/cluster_token.txt` with your cluster token and restart server!